NNSSA/Galaxy_GenAI/README.md

 # Galaxy_GenAI
 Repository that generates mock images of galaxies using diffusion probabilistic modeling.
-Dataset for training and testing is obtained from [https://astronn.readthedocs.io/en/latest/galaxy10.html].
+Dataset for training and testing is obtained from [this link](https://astronn.readthedocs.io/en/latest/galaxy10.html).